About Paul Ray Effinger Art Foundry

-Paul was born January 14th, 1966, in Ft.
-Worth Texas, youngest of seven children.
-At age 13, he apprenticed in his father's workshop repairing and rebuilding heavy machinery until entering college at UT Austin in 1984 where he majored in Mechanical Engineering.
-In 1988, PauI hired as Lead Mechanical Engineer at Texas Nuclear, working in their research laboratory the next eight years.
-In 1995, he switched careers and followed his passion for art and became a Lead Character Artist, Lead Animator and Art Director in the gaming industry the following 12 years.
-In 2005, he began figurative sculpting as his hobby and passion, essentially retiring from professional work to embark on a 12-year journey to build his own foundry and master the art of lost-wax bronze casting.
-Recently, Paul's added custom jewelry design, precious metals casting and manufacturing to his foundry process.
+Paul was born in Ft.
+Worth Texas, the youngest of seven children.
+At age 13 he apprenticed in his father's workshop repairing and rebuilding heavy machinery until entering college at UT Austin in 1984, where he majored in Mechanical Engineering.
+He worked the following decade as a Lead Mechanical Engineer at Texas Nuclear until switching careers in 1995 to follow his passion for art, and became a Lead Character Artist and Art Director in the gaming industry.
+In 2005 Paul began figurative sculpting as his hobby and passion, then built his own foundry, mastering the art of lost-wax bronze casting.
+Recently, he's added custom jewelry and pistol grip design, and precious metals casting to his foundry process.

 I've been an artist and engineer most of my life.
-As a youth, I was fascinated by figurative art, masterpieces by DaVinci, Michelangelo, Bernini, and the ancient Greeks, which inspire me to this day.
-My art primarily focuses on the human form.
-To me, nothing rivals the beauty and mechanics of the human body.
+As a young boy I was fascinated by figurative art.
+Masterpieces by DaVinci, Michelangelo, Bernini, and the ancient Greeks inspire me to this day.
+My art focuses on the human form.. for me, nothing rivals its beauty and mechanics.

 My mom was a devout Catholic and taught me about faith.
-My father was a master mechanic and instilled the German philosophy of quality in my work.
-My art often combines my faith with engineering.
+My father was a master mechanic who instilled the German philosophy of quality in my work.
+My art combines my faith with engineering.
+Twenty years ago I started sculpting classical figures in bronze and built my own foundry.
+Few sculptors cast their own designs as I do, but I enjoy having complete control over the quality of my work.

 Sculpting's easy compared to the work required to reproduce it in bronze!
 Foundry work is precise, technical, tedious, time consuming and expensive.
-So many steps must function perfectly with little room for error, and mistakes are costly.
-Staring into radiant white-hot molten bronze above 2000 °F is mesmerizing and when the pour goes right it's exhilarating!
+So many steps must come together perfectly with little room for error, and mistakes are costly.
+Staring at molten bronze above 2000 °F is mesmerizing and when the pour goes right it's amazing!
+It's taken me a long time to cast with perfection.
+Yet, I'm always learning and improving.

 - 2015 Texas Art Hop, Georgetown, TX